adrianoes/robotframework-expandtesting_api_and_web/README.md

 - Execute ```robot -d results -e UI -e NEGATIVE .\tests\api\notes_ui.robot``` to run all the tests but the ones tagged with UI, NEGATIVE or both tags inside notes_ui.robot suite and store results in separated folder.
 - Execute ```robot -d results -i API -i FULL .\tests\api\users_api.robot``` to run all the tests tagged with API, FULL or both tags inside users_api.robot suite and store results in separated folder.
 - Execute ```robot -d results -i UI_AND_API .\tests\api\users_ui_and_api.robot``` to run all the tests tagged with UI_AND_API inside users_ui_and_api.robot suite and store results in separated folder.
+- Execute ```pabot --testlevelsplit tests``` to run all tests in parallel and headless mode.
+- Execute ```pabot --processes 8 tests``` to run all tests in parallel according to each execution splited in 8 CPU cores which will execute 8 processes at time and headless mode.

 # Support: